KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-listviews.md

 - Left, `Kirigami.Heading`: uses the `ListElement`'s `date` as a level 1 heading.

-- Middle, `ColumnLayout`: has a `Kirigami.Heading` that displays the task name; a `Kirigami.Separator`, which provides the horizontal name; and a `Controls.Label`, that displays a task's optional description.
+- Middle, `ColumnLayout`: has a `Kirigami.Heading` that displays the task name; a `Kirigami.Separator`, which provides the horizontal line; and a `Controls.Label`, that displays a task's optional description.
 The latter two components have a `visible` property, which checks if the description is empty or not and displays the components depending on the result of `description.length > 0`.

 - Right, `Controls.Button`: a button that will do something... soon!